Isostasy with Love: I Elastic equilibrium: Isostasy without Love

 Since the factors multiplying $\varepsilon$ are of order unity, the shape and topographic ratios are nearly constant functions of harmonic degree in this approximation.
 Eq.~(\ref{TopoRatioTSI}) was previously obtained by \citet{cadek2019} using an Eulerian approach.

 While Dahlen's approach is not based on Love numbers, it is a consistent treatment of elastic isostasy.
-For the same interior model (homogenous shell and ocean, infinitely rigid core), we will see that the isostatic ratios of the Love number approach reduce to Eqs.~(\ref{CompensFactorTSI})-(\ref{TopoRatioTSI}) in the thin shell limit.
+For the same interior model (homogenous shell and ocean, infinitely rigid core), we will see that the isostatic ratios for a thick shell with isotropic elasticity (that is, regional compensation) reduce to Eqs.~(\ref{CompensFactorTSI})-(\ref{TopoRatioTSI}) in the thin shell limit.
 Remarkably, the assumption that isostatic compensation is regional or local does not matter in that limit.
+This can be understood by noting that vertical shear stresses $(\sigma_{r\theta}, \sigma_{r\phi})$ are negligible in a thin shell, which is approximately in a state of plane stress.
+The minimum stress condition is not essential either, because the zero deflection prescription has the same thin shell limit (see Section~\ref{ZeroDeflectionIsostasy}).